jtishey/jsnapy_flask/README.md

 `sudo -H /usr/bin/pip install Flask` <br>
 `sudo -H /usr/bin/pip install flask-wtf` <br>

-### 2. After install do one of the following:
-   * Copy the yaml files from the `./scripts/jsnapy_flask/testfiles` direcotry to `/etc/jsnapy/testfiles/`
-   * Edit `/etc/jsnapy/jsnapy.cfg` to point the testfiles directory to where you have `./scripts/jsnapy_flask/testfiles`

-### 3. Edit the scripts/jsnapy_flask/device_template.yml file to edit credentials and which testfiles to run.

-### 4. To run pre and post change snapshots:
+### 2. To run jsnapy_flask
 1. Run with `python app.py`
+2. Click the settings icon to update the credentials and selected testfiles/location and click Update.
 2. Take a pre-change snapshot by entering a hostnaame/IP, selecting Pre, and clicking Submit.
 3. Take a post-change snapshot by entering the same hostname/IP, selecting Post, and clicking Submit.
    * Once the post snapshot is complete, it will be compared with the pre-change snapshot and output displayed.